PetraSp/office-portfolio/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+* The size array was created taking into account that the API response has values for all buildings and those ids are already sorted.
+If that's not a case we should sort the array based on ID and also match the values using the building/id data.